hull-ships/hull-outgoing-webhooks/assets/readme.md

 ### 10 requests needs to fit in 25 seconds time window

 Due to our internal batching and timeouts levels we need to make sure that the connector can process 10 users in time below ~20 seconds.
-E.g. if the connector is with concurrency of 1, the slowest webhook endpoint needs to respond in less than ~2 seconds to be able to finish all 10 users before our timeout will interrupt the data flow.
+E.g. if the connector is set with concurrency of 1, the slowest webhook endpoint needs to respond in less than ~2 seconds to be able to finish all 10 users before our timeout will interrupt the data flow.